containeroo/cloudflare-operator/docs/content/core_concept.md

 ### Type

 Cloudflare can handle multiple types.
-At the moment cloudflare-operator only supports `A` and `CNAME` records.
+At the moment cloudflare-operator only supports `A`, `AAAA` and `CNAME` records.

 **A**